prathammist/Design-Heaven/README.md

-# Simran Kumari – EmptyCup Full Stack Assignment
+# Pratham Mistry– EmptyCup Full Stack Assignment

 This project is a mobile-first interior designer listings page, built as part of the EmptyCup Full Stack Assignment.
 It includes a frontend (HTML/CSS/JS) and backend (Flask API with SQLite), fully containerized using Docker and deployed publicly.